Ahmad-Akhtar/Frequent-Itemset-Analysis-on-Amazon-Metadata-Using-Apriori-And-PCY/README.md

 # Dependencies:
 Important Libraries required for the preprocessing of this data and to create a sample data are listed below :

--import json
+- import json
--import random
+- import random
--import time
+- import time
--from tqdm import tqdm
+- from tqdm import tqdm
--import pandas as pd
+- import pandas as pd
--import numpy as np
+- import numpy as np
--import re
+- import re
--import nltk
+- import nltk
--from nltk.corpus import stopwords
+- from nltk.corpus import stopwords
--from nltk.tokenize import word_tokenize
+- from nltk.tokenize import word_tokenize
+- from sklearn.preprocessing import MultiLabelBinarizer
--from sklearn.preprocessing import MultiLabelBinarizer -import streamlit as st
+- import streamlit as st
--from bs4 import BeautifulSoup
+- from bs4 import BeautifulSoup
--import gc
+- import gc
--import swifter
+- import swifter

 # Create Sample Dataset